Termites with Wings

 A second easy way to confirm you are dealing with termites is to inspect the antennae of the insect you found.
 Ants have elbowed antennae with a 90 degree angle.
 Termites have straight antennae.

-There are other more detailed methods of differentiating between ants and termites such as examining the length of the wings and veins on the wing but usually the waist and antennae will allow you to rule out the presence of ants.
-If you cannot differentiate between a termite and an ant, simply contact us at Native Pest Management and we will come to your home and do it for you.
+There are other more detailed methods of differentiating between ants and termites such as examining the length of the wings and the number of veins on the wings, but usually the waist and antennae will allow you to rule out the presence of ants.

 Termites take flight for the purpose of reproduction and creating new colonies.
 Flying termites include both male and female termites, and when environmental conditions are right, they will swarm in your home if a colony is present.